The Weeknd Cozies Up To Selena Gomez After Awkward Bella Hadid Reunion

 Last Tuesday, however, The Weeknd and the “I Love You Like a Love Song” singer seemingly replicated their January’s smooch on the cheek, but this time it was in front of dozens of photographers outside L’Arc after The Weeknd’s concert in the French capital that night.
 Gomez, sporting a Zara denim jacket, was all smiles as she leaned in and wrapped her arms around The Weeknd’s neck to give him a sweet smooch on the cheek.

-The Weeknd, whose real name is Abel Tesfaye, was dressed in red coat black Starboy hat and appeared to be delighted to have his girlfriend all over him.
-The Weeknd and Gomez didn’t shy away from their PDA just one day after the “Can’t Feel My Face” singer had an awkward run-in with his ex, Bella Hadid.
+The Weeknd, whose real name is Abel Tesfaye, was dressed in a red coat and black Starboy hat and appeared to be delighted to have his girlfriend all over him.
+The Weeknd and Gomez didn’t shy away from their PDA, just one day after the “Can’t Feel My Face” singer had an awkward run-in with his ex, Bella Hadid.

 Sisters @bellahadid & @GiGiHadid were most certainly doing it for themselves at #PFW as @theweeknd performs https://t.co/m16hTr6GFp pic.twitter.com/exg7uJF0VM